UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Running Balance Bounds

-These are described in the `ubaKey` dictionary (under the subkey `rebalance`) in the [config store](#token-constants).
+These are described in the `uba` dictionary (under the subkey `rebalance`) in the [config store](#token-constants).
 The following defaults are to be used if there is entry for a token.

 - `threshold_lower_bound`
    - The default for this variable is 0.